 English Literature II is a study of the best writers from the Romantic Age to modern times.
 The works of these writers and their contributions to today's literary landscape will be studied.
-Prerequisite: ENGL-101 or ENGL-111.
+Prerequisite: ENGL-101.
 (3 hours weekly)

-ENGL-205 The Short Story 3 Credits
+ENGL-205 The Short Story 3 Credits (Literature/Humanities Core)

 This basic introduction to the short story as a literary form focuses on critically evaluating representative short stories by authors from around the world, with special emphasis on American and European writers of the nineteenth and twentieth centuries.
-Representative writers include writers from diverse cultural and ethnic heritages.
-Prerequisite: ENGL-101 or ENGL-111.
+Representative writers from diverse cultural and ethnic heritages are included.
+Prerequisite: ENGL-101.
 (3 hours weekly)

-ENGL-206 African-American Literature 3 Credits (Humanities Core)
+ENGL-206 African-American Literature 3 Credits (Literature/Humanities Core)

-This course is an introduction to oral and written literature of African-American writers from the earliest times through the Harlem Renaissance to present times.
+This course is an introduction to the oral and written literature of African-American writers from the earliest times through the Harlem Renaissance to the present day.
 The class sessions will consist of lecture, discussion, and small group activities.
-Prerequisite: ENGL-101 or ENGL-111.
+Prerequisite: ENGL-101.
 (3 hours weekly)

-ENGL-207 Ethics in Literature 3 Credits (Humanities Core)
+ENGL-207 Ethics in Literature 3 Credits (Literature/Humanities Core)

 This literature course focuses on the study of poems, short stories, drama, and novels with the intention of probing both their literary merit and the questions in ethics embedded within them.
 In their discussion, students will become comfortable with literary terminology and basic principles of ethics and use both to understand and further appreciate the works.
 The emphasis here will be on close and perceptive reading, thoughtful discussion, and reflective writing.
-Prerequisite: ENGL-101 or ENGL-111.
+Prerequisite: ENGL-101.

-ENGL-208 Twentieth Century Poetry 3 Credits
+ENGL-208 Twentieth Century Poetry 3 Credits (Literature/Humanities Core)

 Students will read the works of twentieth century American poets.
 The course will emphasize the richness and diversity of America's finest poets from Wallace Stevens to Rita Dove.
-Prerequisite: ENGL-101 or ENGL-111.
+Prerequisite: ENGL-101.
 (3 hours weekly)

-ENGL-209 Modern Drama 3 Credits (Humanities Core)
+ENGL-209 Modern Drama 3 Credits (Literature/Humanities/Fine Arts Core)

 This course is a study of major modern European and American drama.
-After completing the course, the student will be able to discuss and critically appraise modern and contemporary plays; identify the basic elements which distinguish modern drama from earlier periods of drama; evaluate live performances of modern and/or contemporary plays; and know what the playwrights have said about the nature of drama.
-Major philosophical and scientific achievements and their impact on the drama will also be discussed.
-Prerequisite: ENGL-101 or ENGL-111.
-(3 hours weekly)
+After completing the course, the student will be able to discuss and critically appraise modern and contemporary plays; identify the basic elements which distinguish modern drama from earlier periods of drama; evaluate live performances of modern and/or contemporary plays, and know what the playwrights have said about the nature of drama.
+Major philosophical and scientific achievements, and their impact on the drama will also be discussed.
+Prerequisite: ENGL-101.
+(3 hours weekly) NOTE: Also listed as THET-209.